The UN Security Council debates 1992-2023: Introduction

-The dataset presented in this paper \parencite{2019_unsc_corpus}\footnote{The data is available online at \url{https://doi.org/10.7910/DVN/KGVSYH}} allows to trace all public UNSC debates over a 23-year period from 1995 until 2017 through qualitative and quantitative text analysis.
+The dataset presented in this paper \parencite{2019_unsc_corpus}\footnote{The data is available online at \url{https://doi.org/10.7910/DVN/KGVSYH}} allows to trace all public UNSC debates over a 32-year period from 1992 until \coveredperiodend{} through qualitative and quantitative text analysis.
 As the unit of analysis, the dataset includes each individual speech contribution made by a participant of a public UNSC meeting.
-Overall, the data set covers 4,460 public meetings and includes 65,393 individual speech contributions.
-Participants to public UNSC meetings are typically representatives of member states, the UN bureaucracy, or other international governmental and non-governmental organizations.
+Overall, the data set covers \nummeetings{} public meetings and includes \numspeeches{} individual speech contributions.